andrewylee724/hangman/README.md

 Feature-5: User should be able to guess the whole word at once.

 Feature-6: App should display list of incorrect guesses

+Feature-7: App should have a "Game Over" mode and the ability to start a new game